yssource/i3_movecorner/README.md

 Call the script with a location preset:

-`./i3_movecorner.sh 9` - will move the currently focused window to the bottom right
+`./i3_movecorner.sh 9` will move the currently focused window to the top right.

 Presets available: